IQSS/geoconnect/docs/api_worldmap_import.md

   + 1st round: skip any confirmation steps in this process
 1. **shapefile_name** - name of shapefile to import.
 This is a .zip containing 1 shapefile
 1. **content** - filestream of a .zip containing 1 shapefile
-1. **geoconnect_token**  - “secret” string token to identify client.
+1. **geoconnect_token**  - "secret" string token to identify client.
   + Used for proof of concept
-  + This will be “upgraded” to oauth or similar protocol
+  + This will be "upgraded" to oauth or similar protocol
 1. **worldmap_username** - optional.
 2nd step, if it is available

 ### Output: JSON response

 The JSON response depends on the outcome of the POST.
-Roughly follow the [JSend](http://labs.omniti.com/labs/jsend) response guidelines for “success”, “fail”, and “error.”
+Roughly follow the [JSend](http://labs.omniti.com/labs/jsend) response guidelines for "success", "fail", and "error."
 (Note, probably won't use "error", just "fail")

 ### On Success: New Layer and/or Map Created in WorldMap